wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 ### Repository

 #### repoSiteId
-Site ID of connected repository wiki
+Site global ID of connected repository wiki

 DEFAULT: is to assume both client and repo are the same.